afmagee/afmagee.github.io/_posts/2025-11-10-bus-factor.md

+---
-# On a generalized Bus Factor
+title: "On a generalized Bus Factor"
+author_profile: true
+layout: single
+---

 ## Introduction
 Many have previously proposed to measure resiliency of projects or organizations via the "Bus Factor."